-The Trans-Alaska pipeline, the biggest construction project in history, is nearing completion and is almost on schedule.
+Background: The Trans-Alaska pipeline, the biggest construction project in history, is nearing completion and is almost on schedule.
 The pipeline, which stretches 798 miles (1277 kms) from Prudhoe Bay in the north to the ice-free port of Valdez, has taken 4 years so far to build and could cost up to 8.4 billion US dollars (4.9 billion sterling) when oil starts flowing, probably in June.
 It is being built by a consortium of oil companies, including British Petroleum which is the largest shareholder.

 SYNOPSIS: Before the onset of the harsh Alaskan winter, there was a desperate rush to finish critical sections of the pipeline.
 One of the most difficult was in the Adigan Pass, where the pipeline reaches its highest point.
 Special techniques were necessary to overcome the problems of unstable soils and the danger of avalanches.
 The ditch is lined with concrete and the pipe insulated to ensure the surrounding soil remains stable when hot oil flows through.

 Last spring, at the start of the 1976 construction season, the route through Keystone Canyon and Thompson pass was "bombed" with coal dust.
 Blackened snow absorbs more heat and melts faster, allowing an earlier start on work.